IgniteUI/igniteui-documentation/topics/02_Controls/igSparkline/04_igSparkline_Visual_Elements.md

 The following topic provides additional information related to this topic.

-- [jQuery and ASP.NET MVC Helper API Links (igSparkline)](igSparkline-jQuery-and-ASPNET-MVC-API.html): The `igSparkline` is built as a jQuery UI widget with an accompanying ASP.NET MVC Helper.
+- [jQuery and MVC API Links (igSparkline)](igSparkline-jQuery-and-ASPNET-MVC-API.html): The `igSparkline` is built as a jQuery UI widget with an accompanying ASP.NET MVC Helper.
 For more information about each API, follow the links given below to the API documentation.

 ### Samples